Our Team

 MENTAL HEALTH CLINICIAN

-My clinical approach is family-centered and integrative, incorporating Narrative Therapy, Cognitive Behavioral Therapy (CBT), Motivational Interviewing (MI), as well as art therapy and play therapy.
-At the heart of my work is a commitment to strengthening relationships and families while supporting individuals as they move toward healing and wholeness.
+My clinical approach is integrative and family-centered, drawing from Narrative Therapy, Cognitive Behavioral Therapy (CBT), Motivational Interviewing (MI), as well as art and play therapy interventions.
+At the heart of my work is a commitment to helping clients build stronger relationships, deepen self-understanding, and move toward healing, resilience, and wholeness.

 Outside of my clinical work, I enjoy traveling with my family, painting, and exploring local coffee shops.